 DIACOMIT® (stiripentol) is an effective, FDA-approved medication that was developed specifically to treat seizures associated with Dravet syndrome.
 It is indicated for patients 6 months and older (weighing 15 lb or more) taking clobazam.
-There are no clinical data to support the use of DIACOMIT as a monotherapy.1
+There are no clinical data to support the use of DIACOMIT as monotherapy in Dravet syndrome.1

-Adjusting the dosage of clobazam and valproate can help manage somnolence and changes in appetite.1
+Adjusting the dosage of clobazam and valproate may help manage, or even reverse, somnolence and changes in appetite.1

 Risks | Recommendations |